atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 r
 82 .
 *
-^ and .try to overtake him — tell him 1 “am worse — much worse, and entreat “him to corn back to me directly.”
+^ and .try to overtake him — tell him 1 “am worse — much worse, and entreat “him to corn back to me directly."
 0
 %
 \
-” Lord, miss !” answered Sukey, “it “is imposhble to think of overtaking him : he was gone above the length “of a street before you called.”
+" Lord, miss !" answered Sukey, “it “is imposhble to think of overtaking him : he was gone above the length “of a street before you called."
 “Distraction!! — I am undone “indeed — Where is Mr. Smith then?
 )
-“Call him to me.”
+“Call him to me."
 4
 I ^
 9